pymeshtool

 hybrid_meshes (bool, optional, default=True) – If False, hybrid surfaces are converted to triangular surfaces.

-reindex_nodes (bool, optional, default=False) – If True, nodes in the surface meshes are reindexed and their point arrays are restricted.
+reindex_nodes (bool, optional, default=True) – If True, nodes in the surface meshes are reindexed and their point arrays are restricted.

 return_mapping (bool, optional, default=False) – If True, the mapping object is returned.